-Company underscores support for the Administration's goal and outlines steps it has taken to hold down drug costs for consumers
+Company underscores support for the Trump administration's goal and outlines steps it has taken to hold down drug costs for consumers

 The full text of CVS Health's cover letter to Secretary Azar follows here: